w3c/wai-about-wai/_about/groups/apawg.md

 The APA WG is engaged on the following work:

 - Publications: The Working Group maintains a comprehensive list of [publications and status](https://www.w3.org/WAI/APA/deliverables), which include:
-    - Several [Accessibility User Requirements](https://www.w3.org/TR/?title=accessibility%20user%20requirements) guides for specific technologies;
+    - Several [Accessibility User Requirements](https://www.w3.org/TR/?filter-tr-name=accessibility+user+requirements) guides for specific technologies;
     - [Framework for Accessible Specification of Technologies](https://w3c.github.io/apa/fast/) plus [FAST checklist](https://w3c.github.io/apa/fast/checklist.html),
     - [Inaccessibility of CAPTCHA](https://w3c.github.io/apa/captcha/),
-    - [Pronunciation technology](https://www.w3.org/TR/?title=pronunciation) to provide for proper pronunciation in HTML content when using text to speech (TTS) synthesis,
+    - [Spoken Presentation technology](https://www.w3.org/TR/?filter-tr-name=spoken+presentation) to provide for proper pronunciation in HTML content when using text to speech (TTS) synthesis,
-    - [Personalization technology](https://www.w3.org/TR/?title=personalization) to enable design of sites in a way that they can be personalized to the needs of each user allows more optimal accessibility.
+    - [WAI-Adapt technology](https://www.w3.org/TR/?filter-tr-name=WAI-Adapt) to enable design of sites in a way that they can be personalized to the needs of each user allows more optimal accessibility.
 - Specification reviews: input is solicited on the [WAI Interest Group mailing list](http://lists.w3.org/Archives/Public/w3c-wai-ig/), tracked in the [APA specification review wiki pages](https://www.w3.org/WAI/APA/wiki/Category:Spec_Review)and comments are copied to the [public-apa mailing list](https://lists.w3.org/Archives/Public/public-apa/).
 - Community groups: the Working Group maintains a [list of community groups to track](https://www.w3.org/WAI/APA/wiki/Community_Groups).